protofire/story-wallet-web/src/markdown/terms/terms.md

 Owners need to connect a signing wallet with a Safe Account.
 Safe Accounts are compatible inter alia with standard private key Wallets such as hardware wallets, browser extension wallets and mobile wallets that support WalletConnect.

-2. “**Story Oddyssey Safe App**”
+2. “**Story Safe App**”

-You may access Safe Accounts using the Story Oddyssey Safe web app, mobile app for iOS and android, or the browser extension (each a “Story Oddyssey Safe App”).
-The Story Oddyssey Safe App may be used to manage your personal digital assets on Ethereum and other common EVM chains when you connect a Safe Account with third-party services (as defined below).
-The Story Oddyssey Safe App provides certain features that may be amended from time to time.
+You may access Safe Accounts using the Story Safe web app, mobile app for iOS and android, or the browser extension (each a “Story Safe App”).
+The Story Safe App may be used to manage your personal digital assets on Ethereum and other common EVM chains when you connect a Safe Account with third-party services (as defined below).
+The Story Safe App provides certain features that may be amended from time to time.

 3. “**Third-Party Safe Apps**”

-The Story Oddyssey Safe App allows you to connect Safe Accounts to third-party applications (“Third-Party Safe Apps”) and use third-party services such as from the decentralized finance sector, DAO tools or services related to NFTs (“Third-Party Services").
-The Third-Party Safe Apps are integrated in the user interface of the Story Oddyssey Safe App via inline framing.
+The Story Safe App allows you to connect Safe Accounts to third-party applications (“Third-Party Safe Apps”) and use third-party services such as from the decentralized finance sector, DAO tools or services related to NFTs (“Third-Party Services").
+The Third-Party Safe Apps are integrated in the user interface of the Story Safe App via inline framing.
 The provider of the Third-Party Safe App and/or related Third-Party Services is responsible for the operation of the service and the correctness, completeness and actuality of any information provided therein.
-We make a pre-selection of Third-Party Safe Apps that we show in the Story Oddyssey Safe App.
+We make a pre-selection of Third-Party Safe Apps that we show in the Story Safe App.
 However, we only perform a rough triage in advance for obvious problems and functionality in terms of loading time and resolution capability of the transactions.
 Accordingly, in the event of any (technical) issues concerning the Third-Party Services, the user must only contact the respective service provider directly.
 The terms of service, if any, shall be governed by the applicable contractual provisions between the User and the respective provider of the Third-Party Safe Apps or Third-Party Services.
 Accordingly, we are not liable in the event of a breach of contract, damage or loss related to the use of such Third-Party Safe Apps or Third-Party Services.

 # 4\.
 What do the Services not consist of? {#4.-what-do-the-services-not-consist-of?}